bureauforgood/mariadelaguardia.com/README.md

 `.project--layout-image-right` - project layout with image(s) on the right side

 ##### Image Classes
-`.project__image--single` - used when there is one main image for a project `.project__image--multiple` - used for each image in a four image grouping for a project - the images are sized and positioned based on their order in the markup
+`.project__image--single` - used when there is one main image for a project

+`.project__image--multiple` - used for each image in a four-image grouping for a project.
+The images are sized and positioned based on their order in the markup:
+1. First image: large, left
+2. Second image: large, right
+3. Third image: small, left
+4. Fourth image: small, right

 `.project__image--alt` - used for projects that display a second image opposite the main project image

 ##### Color Classes